kwabenaOwusu/CoronaInterventionsABM/README.md

 <details><summary>.
 Process and Scheduling</summary><br>

 The model includes four sub-models which are executed in this order given below.

-In each updating, 1 / (8.n) of a unit length of time passes by, where n is the number of individuals (minus those recieveing treatment at isolation centers) at the time of updating.
-Therefore, each individual is updated 8 times, on average, in one-unit length of simulated time reflecting the hours of activeness for the individuals.
+In each updating, 1 / (8.n) unit length of time passes by, where n is the number of individuals (minus those receiveing treatment at isolation centers) at the time of updating.
+Therefore, each individual is updated 8 times, on average, in one-unit length of simulated time reflecting the hours of activeness.

  ### Decision-to-move
   * The decision to move (or not-move) is controlled by the parameter _risk-life_.
 This is a random number from a uniform           distribution between a minimum (0.0) and maximum (1.0).